 Facebook is currently the biggest social media platform on Earth with over 2 billion active monthly users.
 That’s a third of the entire human population.
 The number is understandably overwhelming.
 But consider this: You have a huge chance of reaching your target audience!

-To understand who those users are and how they use Facebook you can find out more from Hootsuite.
+To understand who those users are and how they use Facebook you can find out more.
 Knowing the stats will help you sell your product or service to the right market.

 Now, get ready to build your page, learn how to post correctly and engage with your audience!